cmotc/vaLAIR/LUA.md

 be used to determine if an entity should be placed on the map and if so, what type.
 You can script this behavior by retrieving information from the map in Lua and using it to decide what values those variables have at any given moment.
-This is done by defining functions that return the desired values.
+This is done by defining functions that return the desired values, which are then repeatedly run during the map generation process to determine what entities get placed where.
 Those functions are:

 ####Selecting Particle Entities